Contesting a Will – Improper Conduct Of Executors

-Worried about a possible trustee or executor dispute?
+Worried about a possible executor dispute?
 Call our expert lawyers on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.

-Trustees and executors are generally known as the ‘Personal Representatives’ of the deceased, and it is their job to ensure that the wishes of the deceased are carried out in accordance with what has been laid down in the will.
+Executors are sometimes known as the ‘Personal Representatives’ of the deceased, and it is their job to ensure that the wishes of the deceased are carried out in accordance with what has been laid down in the will.
 It is expected that they will be impartial and carry out their duties without any bias.

 If you feel that they have taken advantage of their role or otherwise behaved improperly, then you might be able to challenge their actions by making a contested probate claim.